Tomiloba2/FilmZone/README.md

 > MIT License

 ## Acknowledment
-  I give thanks to everyone that supported the project and will still surpoert it in the future.
+  I give thanks to everyone that supported the project and will still surport it in the future.
   Thank You